-- Analyse and update national legislative and regulatory frameworks, which need to be changed to implement the TAR NC. - Assess the impact on IT systems, which need to be changed to implement the TAR NC. - Start changing the applied definitions and introduce the new definitions, if applicable. - Prepare internally to conduct formal consultations, including early engagement with stakeholders. - Start working on 'intermediate', if applicable, and final consultation documents: develop the CWD counterfactual, develop a chosen RPM, determine input parameters for both methodologies, develop a capacity forecast, perform the respective calculations per chosen RPM and the CWD counterfactual, perform the respective calculations per CAA, discuss internally and with NRA (if a TSO is responsible for conducting the consultation), translate in English to the extent possible. - ACER's work on a template for the consultation document per Article 26(1) was completed by 5 July 2017.
+- Analyse and update national legislative and regulatory frameworks, which need to be changed to implement the TAR NC. - Assess the impact on IT systems, which need to be changed to implement the TAR NC. - Start changing the applied definitions and introduce the new definitions, if applicable. - Prepare internally to conduct formal consultations, including early engagement with stakeholders. - ✓ Start working on 'intermediate', if applicable, and final consultation documents: develop the CWD counterfactual, develop a chosen RPM, determine input parameters for both methodologies, develop a capacity forecast, perform the respective calculations per chosen RPM and the CWD counterfactual, perform the respective calculations per CAA, discuss internally and with NRA (if a TSO is responsible for conducting the consultation), translate in English to the extent possible. - ▲ ACER's work on a template for the consultation document per Article 26(1) also appears to be a challenging task to be completed by 5 July 2017 - starting working earlier is advisable.